 Manual underwriting takes a more comprehensive approach to evaluating your financial profile, allowing veterans who don’t meet automated underwriting criteria to still secure a VA loan.
 It’s an opportunity to show lenders that you’re a good candidate, even if your credit score or debt-to-income ratio doesn’t fit the typical mold.

-In this guide, we’ll cover everything you need to know about manual underwriting for a VA loan, including how it works, what lenders are looking for, and tips to increase your chances of approval.
+Let’s do a deep dive into manual underwriting for a VA loan, including how it works, what lenders are looking for, and tips to increase your chances of approval.
 We’ll also share some expert insights and real-life examples to help you understand the process better.

 What is Manual Underwriting?